chenxianming/react-native-build/README.md

 build *.apk file on linux.

+#Get started
-In first,you need do some work for build..
+At first,you need do some work for build..

 1.Makesure your can runnig the grogram on your device or emulator